zarthur/CSCC-Android-Mobile-Applications-Notes/week_08/readme.md

 The menu is currently configured such that its menu items appear in the overflow menu, accessed by pressing the three dots on the right side of the toolbar.
-Let's keep the toggle item in the overflow menu but move the new contact item out of the overflow menu and use an icon only as well as text, provided there's enough room on the screen.
+Let's keep the toggle item in the overflow menu but move the new contact item out of the overflow menu and use an icon as well as text, provided there's enough room on the screen.

 With the new contact menu item selected, click the button next to the **icon**